freenas/freenas-docs/userguide/network.rst

    +----------------------+----------------+------------------------------------------------------------------------------+

-After configuration, the IPMI interface is accessed using a web browser and the IP address specified in the configuration.
+To access the IPMI interface, either use a web browser and enter the saved IP address or click :guilabel:`MANAGE`.
 The management interface prompts for a username and the configured password.
 Refer to the IPMI device documentation to determine the default administrative username.

-After logging in to the management interface, the default administrative username can be changed, and additional users created.
+After logging in to the management interface, the default administrative username can be changed and additional users created.
-The appearance of the IPMI utility and the functions that are available vary depending on the hardware.
+The appearance of the IPMI utility and the functions that are available vary by hardware.

 .. _Network Summary: